dhellmann/pymotw-3/source/readline/index.rst

    module, after installing the dependencies.
 A stand-alone version of the library is also distributed from the Python Package Index under the name gnureadline_.
-The examples in this section first try to import gnureadline, and then fall back to readline.
+The examples in this section first try to import gnureadline, and then fall back to readline. *Special thanks to Jim Baker for pointing out this package.*

 Configuring
 ===========